Sensitivity of ODE Solutions and Quantities of Interest with Respect to Component Functions in the Dynamics: Introduction

 \section{Introduction}

-Many applications are modeled by systems of ordinary differential equations (ODEs) in which some solution-dependent component functions are expensive to evaluate or are not exactly known.
-In these cases one must compute with a (computationally inexpensive) surrogate of these component functions.
-For example, the trajectory of an aircraft is modeled by a system of ODEs including lift and drag coefficients, which are functions that themselves depend on the trajectory of the aircraft.
+Many applications are modeled by systems of ordinary differential equations (ODEs) in which some solution-dependent component functions are not exactly known.
+In such cases, it is crucial to determine the sensitivity of the ODE solution or of a quantity of interest (QoI) with respect to perturbations in the component functions.
+If bounds for the errors in the component functions are known, this sensitivity information can be used to estimate the error in the ODE solution or the QoI.
+For example, the trajectory of an aircraft can be modeled by a system of ODEs including lift and drag coefficients, which are functions that themselves depend on the trajectory of the aircraft.
 Often only values of lift and drag coefficients at some points are available, e.g., from experiments or computationally expensive CFD simulations, and approximate lift and drag coefficients are obtained from interpolation or regression for numerical solution of the ODEs.
 See, e.g., \cite[Sec.~6.2]{JTBetts_2010a} or \cite{JRCangelosi_MHeinkenschloss_JTNeedels_JJAlonso_2024a}.
-In these cases, one wants the solution of the ODE system with the true component function, but can only compute the solution of the ODE system with the approximate component function.
-Consequently, it is crucial to estimate the error between these two solutions relative to the error in the component functions.
+In this case, one wants to estimate the error between the solution of the ODE system with the true component function and the computable solution of the ODE system with the approximate component function.

 In this paper, we first establish the Fr\'echet differentiability (in suitable function spaces) of the ODE solution with respect to these component functions.
-This result is then used to provide a new sensitivity-based estimate for the error between ODE solutions computed with the approximate and true component functions and a corresponding sensitivity-based estimate for the error in a quantity of interest depending on the ODE solution.
+This result is then used to provide a new sensitivity-based estimate for the error between ODE solutions computed with the approximate and true component functions and a corresponding sensitivity-based estimate for the error in a QoI depending on the ODE solution.
 These error estimates are crucial to determine whether the given approximate component function is of sufficient quality.
-If it is not, then the error estimate could even be used to determine in which regions of the solution space the approximate component function needs to be improved.
+If it is not, then the error estimate could be used to determine in which regions of the solution space the approximate component function needs to be improved.
 In applications, our new sensitivity-based error estimates can produce superior estimates compared to classical ODE perturbation estimates, which depend exponentially on the logarithmic Lipschitz constant of the ODE system and on the length of the time interval considered.